 Sessions then agreed with Graham’s assertion that pushing for immigration legislation would be the best way to address the issue, although when the 2013 Gang of Eight bipartisan immigration reform bill passed the Senate, Sessions opposed the bill.
 The Alabama senator has also earned an A+ grade from Numbers USA’s Immigration-Reduction Report Card.

-In 2012, President Obama announced the DACA program through executive action, and since then, anywhere between 750,000 and 800,000 Dreamers have received two-year work permits and a shield from deportation.
+In 2012, President Obama announced the DACA program through executive action, and since then, anywhere between 750,000 and 800,000 Dreamers have received two-year work permits and a temporary shield from deportation.
 President-elect Trump has already promised to reverse Obama’s DACA action.
 He also said he would deport two to three million undocumented immigrants.

 Minutes after the exchange with Graham, Durbin also asked Sessions about his position on DACA and DACA recipients under a Trump administration.